 Sometimes you may notice “Antimalware Service Executable” in the Task Manager causing high CPU usage or slow down the computer.
-You are not alone, several users Complaint while start Windows or open a program, Antimalware Service Executable shoots up to 100% disk usage, and the computer becomes unusable for large periods of time.
-So What is Antimalware Service Executable or (msmpeng.exe), Is it a virus? how to disable antimalware service executable in windows 10.
-Here is the answer you looking for and solutions to fix antimalware service executable high cpu or disk usage problems in windows 10.
+You are not alone, several users Complain while start Windows or open a program, Antimalware Service Executable shoots up to 100% disk usage, and the computer becomes unusable for large periods of time.
+So What is Antimalware Service Executable or (msmpeng.exe), Is it a virus? how to disable antimalware service executable in Windows 10.
+Here is the answer you looking for and solutions to fix antimalware service executable high cpu or disk usage problems in Windows 10.

 What is Antimalware Service Executable?

-Antimalware Service Executable, also known as MsMpEng.exe process is part of windows security formally known as windows defender, a default antivirus program from Microsoft in Windows 10.
-And the purpose of the process is to provide real-time scanning, scanning files as and when they are copied to your computer and notifying the user when it detects a suspicious file.
+Antimalware Service Executable, also known as MsMpEng.exe process is part of Windows security formally known as Windows Defender, a default antivirus program from Microsoft in Windows 10.
+The purpose of Antimalware service executable process is to provide real-time scanning, scanning files as and when they are copied to your computer, and notifying the user when it detects a suspicious file.
 This process is usually around 14,100 bytes in size, occupying a minimal amount of your hard drive space.
 Msmpeng.exe is also a digitally signed file, which means it has been verified and tested to work correctly in Microsoft Windows.

 There are several reasons that may cause Antimalware service executable High CPU or Disk usage on Windows 10.
-Here in this post we have few best working suggestions that probably help fix the problem.
+Here in this post, we have a few best working suggestions that probably help fix the problem.

 Why is Antimalware service executable running high?